Veterans

 Robert P. Corral, U.S. Army, (Serial # 39428713) Pfc.
 Infantry, Head Quarters Regiment, Ft.
 Benning, GA.
 Robert was born in Crockett, California on June 1, 1926 and was the younger brother of Arthur Pena.
 His mother was Erolinda Santos (Juarez/Saunders) Pena Corral who was a member of the Muwekma Ohlone Verona Band Indian Community.
 Robert was enrolled along with his mother and siblings with the Bureau of Indian Affairs on his great-aunt Maggie Pinos Juarez’s BIA Application # 10676 on March 18, 1932, identifying their tribe as Mission SanJose.

 Robert enlisted at the San Francisco Presidio on December 18, 1944 and was honorably discharged on November 13, 1946.
 At Fort Benning, Georgia.
 Robert completed six parachute jumps and was awarded a Parachutist Badge, World War II Victory Medal, Good Conduct Medal, and American Campaign Medal.
 On May 16, 1955 Robert enrolled himself and his family during the second BIA enrollment period.
 During the third BIA enrollment period on April 30, 1969, Robert enrolled his family as “Ohlone Indians” with the BIA as part of the California Indian Claims Judgment (Application # 21123).
-During the 1990s Robert P. Corral served as on the Muwekma Ohlone Tribal Elders Council, and he later passed away on June 28, 1996 in Stockton and was buried in the Veteran’s Section of the San Joaquin Catholic Cemetery
+During the 1990s Robert P. Corral served as on the Muwekma Ohlone Tribal Elders Council, and he later passed away on June 28, 1996 in Stockton and was buried in the Veteran’s Section of the e San Joaquin Catholic Cemetery.
+On his tombstone is an image of a tipi with three feathers honoring his Indian heritage.

 Enos Marine Sanchez, Pfc.
 U.S. Army, (Serial # 39390899) 89th Division, 1st Battalion, Co.
 M, 354th Infantry Regiment.
 Enos Sanchez was born on February 1, 1910 near the Alisal Rancheria in Sunol, and his birth certificate identified him as “California Indian.”
 Enos and his younger siblings were enrolled with the Bureau of Indian Affairs on March 18, 1932 (BIA Application # 10680).
 He along with his mother Ramona Marine Sanchez, and siblings were members of the Federally Recognized Verona Band of Alameda County.